ddemidov/vexcl/README.md

 VexCL
 =======

-VexCL is vector expression template library for OpenCL.
+VexCL is a vector expression template library for OpenCL.
 It has been created for ease of OpenCL developement with C++.
 VexCL strives to reduce amount of boilerplate code needed to develop OpenCL applications.
 The library provides convenient and intuitive notation for vector arithmetic, reduction, and sparse